About The Organization

 USSEA encourages information sharing and distribution by arranging meetings and sponsoring multicultural and cross-cultural programs at the annual NAEA conference, organizing symposia and conferences within the United States, and supporting projects, research, and publications that are in accordance with the mission of the society.
 Through the USSEA website, members may access up-to date news and information about USSEA’s initiatives, programs, and opportunities.

-Recently, the United States Society for Education Through the Arts (USSEA) was held in July 17-19, 2015 at the Queens Museum with theme of inclusive art education.
+Recently, the United States Society for Education Through the Arts (USSEA) conference was held in July 17-19, 2015 at the Queens Museum with theme of inclusive art education.
 Click here to read a conference news.

 USSEA publishes the Journal of Cultural Research in Art Education and provides open access to the journal.
 The Journal of Cultural Research in Art Education’s 30th issue, which marks the first fully online and open-access edition of the journal, continues its rich heritage of exploring diversity and social justice in learning about and teaching art.
 Please visit the jCRAE website at www.jcrae.org for more information, or contact co-Senior Editors Karen Hutzel at email@example.com or Ryan Shin at firstname.lastname@example.org.